 So, who owns the roof and airspace above a purpose-built block of flats or a converted house?

 Buyers, current tenants and landlords beware!
-Whether tenant or landlord you must scrutinise the wording of a lease to determine whether the roof and airspace above are included in the property let.
+Whether tenant or landlord you must scrutinise the wording of a lease to determine whether the roof and airspace above are included with the property.
 Otherwise the roof and airspace could be developed, you prevented from development or the rights let to and / or developed by a third party.

 With a badly drafted lease you could find that the extent of premises you thought you owned is rather quite unclear.